redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 The coding here takes the simple option and treats WASM shared memory as a buffer of unsigned, 8-bit integers (`Uint8Array`).
 Whilst this removes the need to worry about all that byte-swapping shennanigans created by the CPU's endianness, it does create a pretty big performance problem.
-The bottom line is that writing data as individual bytes is slow!
+The bottom line is that writing data as individual bytes is ***very slow***!

 The solution is to use a JavaScript `DataView` and write the data as unsigned, 64-bit values &mdash; but I haven't had time to implement this yet...

-To see this performance problem, just run the program against a very large file with performance tracking switch on:
+To see this performance problem, just run this program against a very large file with performance tracking switch on:

 ```bash
 $ node index.mjs <some_large_file> true